hmtessier/sys6018-competition-blogger-characteristics/README.md

 Ning Han ,	Varshini Sriram ,	Henry Tessier ,	Jingnan Yang

-#Contributions of each member :
-Ning Han: A,B,C,D,E,H,I,J,K feature and the linear model Varshini Sriram: G and model improvements
-Henry Tessier: Number of characters, the setence token and word token package set up and final report

 #Goal:

  Build a non-parametric model : linear regression model and apply the cross validation.